Sterling steady as focus turns to BoE, ECB

 emergency liquidity measures.
 So I'll be long sterling against

-the euro and I'll be short the euro against the dollar," said
+the euros and I'll be short the euros against the dollar," said

 Richard Driver, FX analyst at Caxton FX.

-"There are too many hurdles for a euro rally to exist and it
+"There are too many hurdles for euro's rally to exist and it

 is a great opportunity to sell these rallies.
 That's exactly